allinurl/goaccess/README.md

 Now if we want to add more flexibility to GoAccess, we can use `zcat --force` to read compressed and uncompressed files.
-For instance, if we would like to process all log files `access.log.*`, we can do:
+For instance, if we would like to process all log files `access.log*`, we can do:

     # zcat --force access.log* | goaccess -